gnuheike/AI-ConversationInsights-Python3-ChromaDB-LLVM/README.md

 3. Query the database to ask questions about the conversation
 4. Generate answers using Ollama LLM models

+## Features

+- **Semantic Search**: Uses embeddings to find relevant messages based on meaning, not just keywords
+- **Local Execution**: Runs entirely on your machine with no data sent to external services
+- **Batch Processing**: Process multiple questions at once for efficient analysis
+- **Customizable Models**: Works with various Ollama models to balance speed and accuracy
+- **Privacy-Focused**: Designed with data privacy as a core principle
+- **Detailed Output**: Provides answers with metadata about processing time and relevant message count

 ## How to use

-1. Export your telegram messages to the result.json file (click 3 dots in the telegram chat, export messages to json without any attachments)
+1. Export your Telegram messages to a JSON file (click 3 dots in the Telegram chat, export messages to JSON without any attachments)
-2. Process messages to store the vectors to ChromaDB (Loading Data in this readme)
+2. Process messages to store the vectors in ChromaDB (see "Loading Data" section below)
-3. Use LLVM to query the messages (examples in the queries folder) using the chromaDB as context (Querying is this readme)
+3. Use LLMs to query the messages using ChromaDB as context (see "Querying" section below)

 ## Installation